businessxcore/ethergenixrepository/README.md

 - Mobile App Companies/Startups
 - Digital Marketing Agencies

-If you'd like to check any previous work of our portfolio, just go up into the repository and select the JSON file you want to view.
-It can be downloaded as well, copied.
+If you'd like to check any previous work of our portfolio, just go to the releases section where you can find the JSON files and thier documentations.

 # Contact Us
 For more information or to get in touch with us, please visit our website (not available at the moment due to updating).